apache/spark/docs/configuration.md

   <td>spark.akka.heartbeat.interval</td>
   <td>5</td>
   <td>
      A larger interval value in seconds reduces network overhead and a smaller value might be more informative for akka's failure detector.
-Tune this in combination of `spark.akka.pauses` and `spark.akka.failure-detector.threshold` if you need to.
+Tune this in combination of `spark.akka.heartbeat.pauses` and `spark.akka.failure-detector.threshold` if you need to.
   </td>
 </tr>
 <tr>